 Teaching and learning methods

-Self-tuition.
+The teaching methods include workshops/seminars on academic writing and literature review, and self-tuition.
 The reading-list has to be handed in and approved by the supervisor at the beginning of the semester.

 450 hours.
 This includes self-study.